ecatanzani/eFlux/README.md

   -o OUTPUT, --output OUTPUT  Output binning text file -v, --verbose               run in high verbosity mode
 ```
-The software requires a json configuration file as input, through the **--input** flag.
+The software reads a json configuration file (an external one can also be used, through the **--input** flag).
 This file stores the parameters used during the energy binning building.
 Here an example, showing the default configuration:

 ```markdown
 {